Wendy Whiteley: Relationship with Brett Whiteley

-In 1956, aged not yet 16, she met the 17-year-old Brett Whiteley.
+In 1956, aged 15, she met the 17-year-old Brett Whiteley.
 It is sometimes claimed that this meeting occurred at Jerichos, a Sydney coffee shop known for its bohemian clientele, but while they spent time there, they in fact were introduced to each other at Longueville by Tony Applebaum, a mutual friend.
 There was an immediate mutual attraction and they soon became lovers.
 At that time, Brett was attending the life drawing classes at the Julian Ashton Art School, while working for Lintas Advertising.
 A short time before their meeting, Brett's mother Beryl had separated from her husband and moved overseas.
 Brett was devastated when she refused his entreaties to come home.
 He was still living with his father Clem Whiteley, and Wendy moved in; she also went to work for Clem's interior design business.
 As a couple, their sense of style and extravagance was compared with that of Scott and Zelda Fitzgerald.
 Their relationship had extremes of passion right from the start.

 In November 1959, Brett was awarded an Italian Government Travelling Art Scholarship.
 He wanted to take Wendy with him, but Clem refused to supply the necessary money; there were quarrels, which resulted in Wendy moving out of the house.
 She saw Brett off on the boat, and then started working 18 hours a day to earn the money to pay her own way to Europe.
 Brett arrived in Italy in February 1960, and Wendy reunited with him in Paris on 14 June.
 They lived in Florence for some months, and in 1961 they moved to London and set up his studio there.
 In March 1962 his first one-man exhibition, at the Matthiesen Galleries, was a financial success, which prompted them to marry on 27 March, in the Chelsea registry office.
 They had en extended honeymoon in the south of France, where his Summer at Sigean had its genesis.
 At the time, Brett said: "If ever I have a retrospective, it will be a chronological testament to Wendy – to my relationship with her".
 After their return to London, Brett started on the Bathroom paintings, a major series of nudes celebrating Wendy's form and his domestic happiness.